Contact InformationKimberly Crealey Rouillier

 - Where can I get more information about the program?

 General education courses for the Physical Therapist Assistant Program can be taken on any CCRI campus.
 The PTA program courses are offered during that day on the Newport County Campus.
-Fieldwork experiences are scheduled during the day and typically run from Monday – Friday.
+Clinical Education experiences are scheduled during the day and typically run from Monday – Friday.

 The Physical Therapist Assistant Program is a 2 year program that integrates classroom preparation and clinical practice.
 General education courses such as English Composition, Oral Communication, Anatomy, Physiology, Introduction to College Math, General Psychology, and Developmental Psychology enhance the Physical Therapist Assistant Program core courses.
 Core courses include laboratory sessions to learn and practice the hands on skills required to be a Physical Therapist Assistant.
 The faculty helps students to acquire the knowledge, skills and behaviors needed to provide physical therapy services.
 The students have 3 clinical education experiences in various physical therapy settings to utilize skills in the clinic that were learned in the classroom, while being mentored by a licensed Physical Therapist or Physical Therapist Assistant.